cmajor-lang/docs/docs/QuckStart/main.md

 This command will take you to the Cmajor repository where you can find our example patches.
 You can either clone the [whole repository](https://github.com/SoundStacks/cmajor) from github, or just download specific examples from the [examples](https://github.com/SoundStacks/cmajor/tree/main/examples/patches) folder.

+#### `Cmajor: Export patch as JUCE plugin`

+This will prompt you for a folder in which to create a new JUCE project containing a complete C++ version of the patch that has focus.
+This allows you to build a native VST/AU/AAX plugin of your patch.

 -------------------------------------------------------------------------------

 ## Installing the Cmajor command-line tools